Sarah627/Java_miniatures/README.md

 - you can perform simple operations using binary arithmetic operators: `+ , - , * , / , %`

-  - 'astrisk' `*` is used for multiplication, 'single slash' `/` is used for division, and `%` is called modulus gives you the remainder, e.g.
+  - 'asterisk' `*` is used for multiplication, 'single slash' `/` is used for division, and `%` is called modulus gives you the remainder, e.g.

     ![remainder](./images//remainder.png)